- WHAT ARE LICE?

 - DO THESE MEDICATIONS KILL THE EGGS?

-Over-the-counter products work well against the nymphs and adults, but most will not kill the eggs.
-Read the product labels carefully.
+Over-the-counter products work well against the nymphs and adults, but many will not kill the eggs.
+Read and follow the product labels carefully in terms of how much and how often you need to use on yourself or your child.
 Consult your family doctor about what is best for you to use.

 - HOW IMPORTANT IS IT TO KILL THE EGGS?